by Irene Jarzabek, BSSTC Public Relations Manager.

 The second eldest of eight children, Lawler spoke fondly of growing up in Footscray where he was born in 1921.
 At 13, he went to work as a factory hand in an engineering foundry.
 He stayed there for 11 years and started acting and writing plays in his spare time.
 He loved vaudeville and it was whilst performing in Brisbane he had the idea of the story of two Queensland cane cutters, who head south to Melbourne for their five months ‘lay off’ and the relationships with their barmaid girlfriends.

 Originally it was known as the slack off period and Lawler toyed with the idea of making the men sailors!
-Ray was particularly excited that for the Black Swan season, director Adam Mitchell had cast actor Kelton Pell in the role as Roo.
-Not only is Kelton one of WA’s best well known and loved actors who featured in the company’s inaugural production, this will mark the first time an aboriginal has starred in the role.
+Ray was particularly excited that for the Black Swan season, director Adam Mitchell had cast beloved Western Australian actor Kelton Pell in the role as Roo.
+Kelton is known across the stage and screen, most recently for his role in Three Summers (2017) and Endgame (2017).

 Lawler commented that it “was John Sumner’s (Manager of the Union Repertory Theatre Company, precursor to Melbourne Theatre Company), idea to go back and write about the lives of the character’s in the Doll.”
 So, twenty years later, he returned to the Carlton household and created two more plays: Kid Stakes (1975),set in 1937 the story of the first ‘Doll’, and Other Times (1976) , set in 1945 about the wartime years which proved a turning point in the character’s lives.